 How do I request an Absentee Ballot?

 If you are a registered voter, you, a near relative, or your legal guardian can request a mail-in absentee ballot by using the State Absentee Ballot Request Form.
-The form must be signed, and received by the County Board of Elections no later than 5:00 p.m. on the last Tuesday (7 days) before the election for which the ballot is requested.
-A signed and completed request form may be mailed, faxed, emailed, or delivered in person to the County Board of Elections.
-You must send in Absentee Ballot Request Form for each election you wish to vote by mail in, and it can be made as early as 50 days before the election.
+For the 2018 General Election, the form must be signed and received by the County Board of Elections no later than 5:00 P.M. on Friday, October 30.
+The signed and completed request form may be mailed, faxed, emailed, or delivered in person to your County Board of Elections.
+The contact information for each county’s board of elections can be found here.
+You must send in Absentee Ballot Request Form for each election you wish to vote by mail-in.
+Your ballot request for the 2018 General Election can be made as early as Monday, September 17.

 When completing the form, you or your requestor must sign and provide your name, residential address, date of birth, and an identification number for the voter (i.e., NC DMV Driver’s License number, NC DMV identification card number, or the last four digits of their Social Security Number).
 If you do not have either of those numbers, you may provide a copy of one of the following with your request: a current utility bill, bank statement, government check, paycheck, or other government document.
 Your requestor must also provide their name and residential address on the form.
 You must also provide the mailing address where you want your ballot mailed to, if different than your registered address.